moleculeprotocol/IPNFT/subgraph/README.md

 5. Checkout the local GraphQL API at <http://localhost:8000/subgraphs/name/moleculeprotocol/ipnft-subgraph>

+### deploying on the hosted service:

+1. get an api key for using the hosted service
+2. `yarn graph auth --product hosted-service <your api key>`
+3. `yarn graph deploy --product hosted-service <userprefix>/<graphname>`

 ### manually interacting with the contracts

 ensure your local environment contains all contract addresses and is sourced to your terminal.
 We're using your local PRIVATE_KEY here